yonkov/ever-universe-websites/README.md

 * testimonials
 * team members

 It uses shortcodes to display the custom post types on the homepage.
 The theme also supports the option to upload logo and to customize the primary menu from the WordPress dashboard.
+The theme templates can be found under the `source` folder.

 ### Plugins